+EarthArXiv is thanked for hosting a preprint version of this manuscript, earlier versions of this manuscript can be found there at doi.org/10.31223/osf.io/x46vc.
 We would like to thank Paul Macey, from the Council for Geoscience, South Africa, for providing additional structural data.
+Renée Tamblyn

-Renée Tamblyn is thanked for helpful discussions about Rb-Sr data.
-SA is funded by an Australian government PhD Scholarship and AC is funded by an Australian Research Council Future Fellowship FT120100340.
-This forms MGC Record ### and is a contribution to IGCP projects 628 (Gondwana Map) and 648 (Supercontinent Cycles and Global Geodynamics).
+- is thanked for helpful discussions about Rb-Sr data.
+We thank Benjamin Emmel, the editor Deta - Gasser and two anonymous reviewers for their helpful feedback.
+This manuscript was also reviewed as - part of SA's PhD thesis by Kathryn Goodenough and Peter Johnson, their valuable feedback greatly - improved this manuscript.
+SA was funded by an Australian government PhD Scholarship and AC is - funded by an Australian Research Council Future Fellowship FT120100340.
+This is a contribution to - IGCP projects 628 (Gondwana Map) and 648 (Supercontinent Cycles and Global Geodynamics).